-Before 1972, the last year for which autopsy data were tabulated was 1955.
-For 1972-63, all registration areas requested information on the death certificate as to whether autopsies were performed.
-For 1963, autopsies were reported on 266.362 death certificates, 13.2 percent of the total (table 1-27).
+Before 1972, the last year for which autopsy data were tabulated was 1958.
+Beginning in 1972, all registration areas requested information on the death certificate as to whether autopsies were performed.
+For 1984, autopsies were reported on 259,187 death certificates, 12.7 percent of the total (table 1-27).

-Information as to whether the autopsy findings were used in determining the causes of death were tabulated for 1972-73 for all but nine registration areas and from 1974-77 for all but eight registration areas.
+Information as to whether the autopsy findings were used in determining the cause of death was tabulated for 1972-73 for all but nine registration areas and from 1974-77 for all but eight registration areas.
 The item "autopsy findings used" was deleted from the 1978 U.S. Standard Certificate of Death.

-For six of the cause-of-death categories shown in table 1-27, autopsies were reported as performed for 50 percent or more of all deaths (Whooping cough, Meningococcal infection, Pregnancy with abortive outcome, Other complications of pregnancy, childbirth, and the puerperium, Homicide and legal intervention, and All other external causes).
+For five of the cause-of-death categories shown in table 1-27, autopsies were reported as performed for 50 percent or more of all deaths (Meningococcal infection; Pregnancy with abortive outcome; Other complications of pregnancy, childbirth, and the puerperium; Homicide and legal intervention; and All other external causes).

 There were five other categories for which 40 percent or more of the death certificates reported autopsies.
-Autopsies were reported for only 6.3 percent of the Major cardiovascular diseases.
-Among all causes other than major cardiovascular diseases, autopsies were reported for 17.8 percent of all deaths
+Autopsies were reported for only 8.0 percent of the Major cardiovascular diseases.
+Among all causes other than Major cardiovascular diseases, autopsies were reported for 17.0 percent of all deaths.